mysteryx93/OntraportApi.NET/README.md

 You will probably want to use a sandbox Ontraport account for development.
 One problem is that all custom fields will have a different ID on your live and development servers!

-To solve the problem, you can now create a class deriving from your custom ApiContact class that overrides the field IDs.
+To solve the problem, as of v1.2, you can now create a class deriving from your custom ApiContact class that overrides the field IDs.

 In previous versions, you would write custom fields using this